dandisy/webcore/README.md

 ## Webcore Platform

-### Single Platform an be used for Backend Admin Website or Website CMS (built according to your needs)
+### Single Platform can be used for Backend Admin Website or Website CMS (built according to your needs)

 ## 1. Webcore
 ### Concept